RFP2212-Toy-Story/atelier/README.md

   - `npm run client-dev`

 You should now be able to access the client application at the location you set for your server `.env` file.

-## Running ESLint:
-- if using VSCode, make sure the settings file in this repo is being seen and used
-- you may manually run ESLint with the command `npm run eslint-dev` in the project root
-- to specifically ignore ESLint's opinion about a given line, add the comment `// eslint-disable-line`
-  - EG `const forFutureUse = require('package-name'); // esline-disable-line`
-- when you commit code locally, ESLint will automatically check your code and may prevent the commit
-- you may intentionally override this with the flag `--no-verify`
-  - EG `git commit --no-verify`

 ## Running Tests:
 - the command `npm test` will run all tests locally